Yankees ace Luis Severino expects to throw in 2 weeks

 TAMPA, Fla.
 (AP) — New York Yankees ace Luis Severino expects to resume a throwing program in two weeks.

-Severino will miss his scheduled opening-day start on March 28 because of right-shoulder inflammation.
-He was scratched from his first planned spring-training start on Tuesday after feeling discomfort after throwing his first slider in a pregame bullpen session.
+Severino will miss his scheduled start on opening day on March 28 because of right shoulder inflammation.
+He was scratched from his first planned start of spring training on Tuesday after feeling discomfort after throwing his first slider in a pregame bullpen session.

 "It's going to be tough for a little bit, but it's better it happened now than into the season or at the end of the season," Severino said Wednesday.
 "I think it's something that we can treat now and move forward into the season and I'll be able to pitch."